 Settings for how stories look when added to emails, improvements to the Coverage feature, and more

 - NEW: More fields and media types added to Coverage

 - NEW: Open-source API for the Prezly Content Format

 - TIP: Optimize the header images of your stories

 Get a full list of our latest releases and announcements, feature improvements, and bug fixes – all in our changelog.

 We’re introducing Story Styles for emails, which allows you to choose how your stories look when they’re added to Campaigns or Pitches.

-Previously, when adding Stories to Campaigns or Pitches, the stories would be displayed in the colors that you set up for your newsroom.
-But now, you can go into the Branding page in your Newsroom Settings and set custom colors for the story’s background, title, links, and text specifically for emails.
+Previously, when adding Stories to Campaigns or Pitches, the stories would be displayed in the colors that you set up for your site.
+But now, you can go into the Branding page in your Site settings and set custom colors for the story’s background, title, links, and text specifically for emails.

 We've made some small but important improvements to the Coverage feature that give you more options when it comes to organizing your press and media clippings.